Øresundståg

-Øresundståg (/da/, /sv/) is a passenger train network operated by Transdev in the transnational Øresund Region of Denmark and Sweden.
+Øresundståg or Öresundståg(/da/, /sv/) is a cross-border regional passenger train network linking Denmark and Sweden.
+It operates across the Øresund Bridge, connecting Copenhagen with Malmö and forming a wider regional rail system serving southern Sweden, with services extending as far as Gothenburg and Kalmar.

+The service began on 1 July 2000 in connection with the opening of the Øresund Bridge, initially operating primarily between Malmö and Copenhagen before expanding into a broader cross-border regional network.
+As of the 2026, approximately half a million journeys are made on the network each week.

+From Copenhagen Østerport, the network extends to regional routes within the six southern Swedish counties of Scania, Halland, Västra Götaland, Blekinge, Kalmar and Kronoberg.

+Until 2022, the system was a binational Danish-Swedish cooperation, after which ownership and responsibility were consolidated under Swedish regional authorities with coordination managed by Öresundståg AB.
+As of 2026, train operations and maintenance are contracted to VR Sverige.

-The name is a hybrid of the Danish Øresundstog and the Swedish Öresundståg, both meaning "Øresund train".
-The rolling stock, also known as Class ET in Denmark and X31K in Sweden, are electric passenger trainsets in the Flexliner family.
+The name Øresundståg is a hybrid of the Danish Øresundstog and the Swedish Öresundståg, both meaning "Øresund train".
+The rolling stock, also known as Class ET in Denmark and X31K in Sweden, consists of electric multiple-unit train sets belonging to the Flexliner family.

 Operations

 Four trains per hour cross the Øresund Bridge each way.
 Trains run at 15-minute intervals between via Copenhagen in Denmark to Malmö and Lund in southern Sweden, increasing to six trains per hour during rush hours.
-From Lund, the trains continue hourly in three directions, to Gothenburg, to Kalmar and to Karlskrona (the fourth train ends in Helsingborg).
-After midnight, traffic is reduced to one hourly train between Østerport in Copenhagen and Lund (the train between 01:00 AM and 02:00 AM starts from Copenhagen H).
+From Lund, the trains continue in three directions: